 Based on how likely or unlikely a player is to hit a prop, you will receive a certain amount of points.
 Rack up the most overall points and you come away with some extra cash in your pocket.
 If you have never played on the site, use promo code RotoWire when you sign up.

-Let's take a look at Tuesday's limited four-game slate and highlight a few options to target, as well as some to possibly avoid.
+Let's take a look at Tuesday's five-game slate and highlight a few options to target, as well as some to possibly avoid.

 Jayson Tatum, BOS at HOU: Over 22.5 Points: This has the potential to be a high-scoring game for the Celtics with the Rockets playing at the second-fastest pace in the league.
 The Rockets have also moved to an extremely small lineup after trading away Clint Capela, which should work in Tatum's favor.
 He's already scored at least 23 points in eight of his last nine games, so this line seems very reasonable.
 To top it off, the over is worth 105 points, making it even more appealing.